DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 “The purpose in a man’s mind is like deep water, but a man of understanding will draw it out.”
 (Proverbs 20:5 RSV)

 You are perfectly cut out for something unique and specific in life.
 There is something that only you can do perfectly in life.
 This is your purpose in life.
-God specifically created you for a specific or special purpose in life.
+God specifically created you for a particular or unique purpose in life.

-You cannot fully enjoy or maximize your life without finding out and committing yourself to fulfilling God’s purpose for creating you as a unique person on earth.
+You cannot fully enjoy or maximize your life without finding out and committing yourself to fulfill God’s purpose for creating you as a unique person on earth.

-Sadly, many people in the world today are completely ignorant of why God created them to be unique or different from any other person in the world.
+Sadly, many people today are completely ignorant of why God created them to be unique or different from any other person in the world.